 Roman ruins, Neolithic standing stones, great places to walk on the moors,

 boat on the canals, scramble on rocky coastlines, or just amble through

 peacefull rolling hills.

-Tip: Don't miss top picks for England children's books, recommended by the staff of Travel for Kids, see below.
+Tip for traveling to England with kids: Don't miss our top picks for children's books, see below.

 sequel to the original Peter Pan, Wendy and the Lost Boys return